red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/parallel-rails.md

+---
+title: Parallel Execution of Rails
+description: Configure input and output rails to run in parallel for improved latency and throughput.
+---

 # Parallel Execution of Input and Output Rails

 You can configure input and output rails to run in parallel.
 This can improve latency and throughput.